All articles

 Even though colleges are not looking for a set number, they expect you to communicate your purpose for participating in the extracurricular.
 Emphasize the skills you learned and be specific.

-Do colleges put much focus on extracurriculars?
+Do colleges care about extracurriculars?

 Extracurriculars are only part of your college application.
 Colleges focus more heavily on academic performance, difficulty of course load, and standardized test scores when making an admission decision.
 Extracurriculars, however, give admissions officers insight into the student’s personality and ability to adapt in a collegiate environment.